Edwinexd/Edwinexd/README.md

-<p align="center"><h1 align="center">Edwin Sundberg</h1></p>
+<p align="center"><h1 align="center">Edwin</h1></p>

-I'm Edwin.
-Backend developer from Sweden who is passionate about making programs to make **your** day just a bit better and learning new technologies.
-I'm currently working on the [Ilnox Discord Bot](https://ilnox.com/).
-Feel free to reach out to me via [email](mailto:edwin@edthing.com) and I'll try to respond as soon as I can.
+Hey there👋 I'm Edwin, a software developer from Sweden who's passionate about making programs to make **your** day just a bit better and learning new technologies🚀 I'm currently working on the [Ilnox Discord Bot](https://ilnox.com/).
+Feel free to reach out to me via [email](mailto:edwin@edthing.com), and I'll try to respond as soon as I can.

 <div align="center">